 Will you find what you do rewarding?
 And what do you consider to be rewarding in the first place?

-A lot of students will think about this from the financial perspective, but what else makes you tick?
+A lot of students will think about this from the financial perspective, but what else gets you excited?

 Make a list of what’s most important to you and rank it.
 Helping others?
 Time with family?
 Personal growth?

 Look for a degree that will get you there.

 Whether you have a natural talent or develop a skill through hard work, the better you are at something, the more likely you will enjoy it.

 And, quite frankly, this can also be a tough realization.
 If you’re interested in something but continuously struggle to do it, the hard truth is that major or profession might not be right for you.

 Who Can Help

 If you’d like help thinking through some of these, meet with your school counselor if you’re still in high school or an academic advisor if you’re enrolled in college.
 They’re there to guide you through this.